 3. Avoid the Cone

 Anything that causes your belly to “cone” should be avoided.
-Taking a look at your belly is a good way to monitor whether the abdominal pressure is too great.
+Looking at your belly is a good way to monitor whether the abdominal pressure is too great.

 4. Strengthen the Core

 Consider exercises and programs that help you maintain a strong core without increasing your risk of Diastasis Recti or making it worse.
-Focus on programs that include full-body movements, as exercises like a squat or a lunge can be a great core workout because you need to activate your core to balance.
+Focus on programs that include full-body movements, as exercises like a squat or a lunge can be an excellent core workout because you need to activate your core to balance.
 Other core-specific exercises that may help limit Diastasis Recti include things like:

 - Pillow Hugs